Mia and Me: Production

-Production of the series began in 2009 when German production outfit Lucky Punch (a joint venture between German media management & distribution company Made 4 Entertainment (m4e) and Berlin animation studio Hahn Film) alongside Italian production company Rainbow S.p.A and Canadian animation studio March Entertainment announced the creation of a new live action/animated hybrid children's series which was originally named Yoko Mo and Me with the main characters was originally going to be called Milly and Yoko as filming for live-action scenes was originally to take place in Germany whilst the animation segments would be traditionally animated with CGI elements, Dutch distribution firm Telescreen alongside Rainbow would jointly handle distribution for the series worldwide.
+Production of the series began in 2009 when German production outfit Lucky Punch (a joint venture between German media management & distribution company Made 4 Entertainment (m4e) and Berlin animation studio Hahn Film) alongside Italian production company Rainbow S.p.A and Canadian animation studio March Entertainment announced the creation of a new live action/animated hybrid children's series which was originally named Yoko, Mo and Me.
+Filming for live-action scenes was planned to take place in Germany and animation segments would be traditionally animated with CGI elements.Dutch distribution firm Telescreen alongside Rainbow would jointly handle distribution for the series worldwide.
 One year later in October 2010 the show was renamed to its current name when German public broadcaster ZDF and Italy's Rai Fiction had joined the live-action/animated hybrid children's series as co-producers and commissioners for the series as the show decided to switch to CGI animation production with the main characters being renamed to its current names Mia and Yuko.

 In July 2013, the show had been renewed for a second season with Canadian animation production studio March Entertainment dropped out of the show as Rainbow CGI fully animating the series in-house alongside the show's Canadian voice cast being replaced.

 In late-March 2015 before the programme's second season began airing in Germany and other countries, the show had been renewed for a third season with production on the third season started and will be delivered by the end of 2016 with planning to launch a film adaptation.
 A year later on June 6, 2016, Italian entertainment company Rainbow sold its 45% share in the series to co-producer Made 4 Entertainment (m4e) with Berlin-based German animation studio Hahn Film acquired a 5% stake in the series effectivity turning the show into a full German production with a wholly different cast and filming for live-action scenes will be fully shot in Germany with some scenes continued filming in Italy, Rainbow however continued to distribute the series in Italy.

 In January 2018 when Mia and Me was renewed for a fourth season, Made 4 Entertainment (m4e) alongside their new parent & Belgian production group Studio 100 who brought a majority stake in Mia & Me producer back in February 2017 had announced they took full control of the hybrid series Mia and Me by acquiring the remaining stake of the property from its partner Hahn Film AG giving m4e complete ownership of the show with filming for live-action shots being moved to Belgium where m4e's parent Studio 100 is being held.
-Animation for the fourth season was being handled by Studio 100's Australian animation studio Flying Bark Productions who will provide visual effects for the series' forth season with Indian animation studio Studio 56 Animation handling the main animation for the show.
+Animation for the fourth season was being handled by Studio 100's Australian animation studio Flying Bark Productions who will provide visual effects for the series' fourth season with Indian animation studio Studio 56 Animation handling the main animation for the show.